 3. Technical skills

-Examples of technical skills are certification in cybersecurity, penetration testing, computer programming skills such as JAVA, Python, DotNet, etc.
+Examples of technical skills are certification in cybersecurity, penetration testing, and computer programming skills such as JAVA, Python, DotNet, etc.

 4. Transferable skills